Corporate Governance Overview

 Some examples of Horizon North’s corporate governance practices include:

-- Six of the seven members of the board are independent;
+- Seven of the eight members of the board are independent;

 - All members of all of the board committees are independent;

 - An independent director serves as Chairman of the board of directors;

 - The independent members of the board of directors meet regularly without the presence of management;

 - Adopting position descriptions for the Chairman, the committee chairs as well as the Chief Executive Officer;